 We hope that by giving you this blank printable chart, you’re able to customize it in such a way that you maximize the chance of succeeding with the 52-week money challenge.
 Ultimately, that’s the goal, and the only thing that truly matters is that the challenge you create is the one that’s best for you.

-Saving challenges are great because it means that you are making a conscious effort to save some cash.
+Saving challenges are great because they help you make a conscious effort to save some cash.
 However, the effort saving money takes is where many people fall short.
-That is where you smartphone can really come in handy.
+That is where your smartphone can really come in handy.
 Digit.co is a smartphone app that makes saving money easy.
 The app analyzes your savings account balances and automatically sweeps money into savings for you.
-Once you’ve installed and activated Digit the app does all the work for you.¬†Check it out at digit.co.
+Once you’ve installed and activated Digit the app does all the work for you.
+Check it out at digit.co.